 The western snowy plover, a subspecies of the widely distributed snowy plover, is a small shore bird that winters and breeds along the pacific coast of the United States.
-Pale brown on top with a white underside, these plovers blend in well with their sandy habitat, and have dark black patches on their head and sides during the breeding season.
+It can be distinguished from other plovers by its small size, pale brown on top, and white underside.
+These plovers blend in well with their sandy habitat, and have dark black patches on their head and sides during the breeding season.
 To attract a mate, males dig a shallow nest in the sand and bow to the female they are trying to impress.
 Snowy plover pairs typically raise 3 young per nest, and within a week of hatching the female finds a new mate, leaving the male to care for the young hatchlings, though females will usually help the male with the last brood of the season.
 Almost as soon as they hatch, they are foraging on their own for small beach invertebrates such as sand fleas.
 Western snowy plovers hunt by sight, running along the beach and stopping to peck around in the wet sand or tide-cast kelp.

 Why does it need our help?